When is probate required?

 Check if you need probate online

-This article explains the situations you might need probate in.
+This article explains when probate is required.
 Another option is to use our free online tool to check whether you need probate in your personal circumstances.

 How much money can someone leave before probate is required?